What a Margin Call Is and How It Works in Margin Trading

 Poor account management — like neglecting to monitor buying power, failing to update positions, or misunderstanding margin rules — is a frequent contributor to margin calls.
 Regular reviews of account statements and margin requirements can prevent preventable surprises.

-Automation can help: setting stop-loss orders, alerts for buying power thresholds, and periodic rebalancing are practical steps that align account management with risk tolerance and investment goals.
+- Periodic rebalancing is a practical steps that align account management with risk tolerance and investment goals

 Margin Call Example Scenario